Joe Shaughnessy: Dundee

 On 2 June 2023, Shaughnessy joined Scottish Premiership club Dundee.
 He was named as club captain by manager Tony Docherty in July.
 He would make his competitive debut in an away Scottish League Cup group stage win against Bonnyrigg Rose.
 Shaughnessy scored his first two goals for the club in quick succession on 28 October as he netted a late brace to clinch a win away to Livingston.
 It would not be his last time being the late hero for the Dee, with December seeing both a last-minute goal against Ross County to snatch all three points, and an equaliser away to Kilmarnock which salvaged a point.
 Having played in every minute of Dundee's impressive season in which they had achieved top six, Shaughnessy would suffer a "significant" knee injury early into a league draw at home to Rangers in mid-April 2024, which was confirmed a few days later to have ended his season following the announcement that the injury was a ruptured ACL.

 As his injury was significant enough to rule him out for at least half of the following season, Shaughnessy began working more with the coaching staff.
 After making his return to the pitch in a reserve league match away to Kilmarnock, Shaughnessy returned to Dundee's named squad on 5 February 2025, as an unused substitute in the league away to Celtic.
 Three days later, Shaughnessy made his first competitive appearance for Dundee since April 2024 as a substitute in a Scottish Cup fifth round victory over Airdrieonians.
 On 7 March, a now regularly-starting Shaughnessy scored his first goal back from injury in a Scottish Cup match away to Heart of Midlothian.
 On 17 June 2025, Dundee announced that Shaughnessy had departed the club.

 Newcastle Jets

 On 9 July 2025, Shaughnessy signed a two-year deal with the Newcastle Jets in the A-League.
 On 4 October 2025, the Jets won the Australia Cup against Heidelberg United.
+Shaughnessy won the A-League Men Premier Plate in 2026 with Newcastle after topping the table.

 International career

 In May 2010, he was called up to the Republic of Ireland Under-18 squad.

+On 29 May 2011, Shaughnessy scored in his first cap for the Republic of Ireland Under-19s as they defeated Italy, securing qualification to the 2011 UEFA European Under-19 Championship.
+Shaughnessy would go on to feature heavily in the tournament, including starting as Ireland were eliminated in the semi-final by the tournament winners, Spain.

 In January 2013, Shaughnessy was called up to the Republic of Ireland Under-21 squad.